 QGIS Trigger Workflow for Madagascar#

-The QGIS workflow presented in this article was developed in the framework of the Forecast-based-Action (FbF) Project of the Croix-Rouge Malagasy (CRM), the German Red Cross (GRC) and the Heidelberg Institute for Geoinformation Technology (HeiGIT).
+The QGIS workflow presented in this article was developed in the framework of the Anticipatory-Action (AA) Project of the Croix-Rouge Malagasy (CRM), the German Red Cross (GRC) and the Heidelberg Institute for Geoinformation Technology (HeiGIT).

 The workflow is almost fully automated through a QGIS model, requiring no manual intervention.
 The chapter Automated Trigger Workflow outlines the process and its practical implementation.
 Each step included in the model is explained in detail to provide a complete understanding of the workflow and how the analysis was carried out.